josephvoss/website-source/content/post/Git-Remote-S3/index.md

 ---

 In May 2021 my interest in learning Rust had really taken off, but I needed to find a toy project to work on so I could dive into it.
-I'd been really fascinated by Git's internals since I learned about them in 2018, and I used this as an excuse to build a remote helper letting git treat an S3 object store as a remote repository.
+I'd been fascinated by Git's internals since I learned about them in 2018, and I used this as an excuse to build a remote helper letting git treat an S3 object store as a remote repository.

 ## What's an object store?